Hyperloop Has A New Speed Record of 290 mph

 Elon Musk showed up mid-day to watch the test runs and congratulate the students.
 During a short speech, the CEO of SpaceX talked about how their efforts will “make a difference to the world.”
 “What you are doing here is one of those things that makes people excited about, he continued.
 And those things are rare.
 When I see what you guys are doing, it energizes me about the future.”

 Since it takes about 45 minutes to pop the air out of the Hyperloop vacuum tube, SpaceX set up some pretty cool activities to keep the attendees busy.
 Ping pong, foosball, giant Connect 4, giant Jenga, photo booth, hologram experience, the three Tesla models, the Not a flamethrower, food trucks… And we have to mention the Spazmatics, an 80s cover band who sang the funniest cover of My Heart Will Go On!

 Spartan had a booth at the Hyperloop event.
 Just recently, we decided to sponsor this team from San Jose State University who was selected for the levitation competition.
-Unfortunately, the students came across a series of problems and their prototype pod did not pass the safety tests due to broken parts they could not replace in time.
-However, being able to make it to the competition is an impressive performance for this team of more than 40 students from all kinds of different departments – engineering, business, marketing, design, etc. It has to be stated that this was their first time working on the Hyperloop project.
+Unfortunately, the students came across a series of problems.
+Their prototype pod did not pass the safety tests due to broken parts they could not replace in time.
+However, being able to make it to the competition is an impressive performance for this team of more than 40 students.
+They come from all kinds of different departments: Engineering, business, marketing, design, etc. It has to be stated that this was their first time working on the Hyperloop project.
 So congratulations to them!

 Thomas Baker, Spartan’s Vice Chair and Lead Propulsion and Levitation Engineer, said that the team will learn from this competition.
 They will come back for the next one.
 No date has been announced yet but it should be next year for sure.
 And we will be there!Tags: elon musk, Hyperloop, SpaceX